Geely Enters Australia and New Zealand, Completing Global Presence Across Five Continents

 Save America’s Federal EV Tax Credit and EV Subsidies

-The reason keeping an eye on EV sales and production in China, for example Geely, is important is because it is definitive proof that EVs are rapidly becoming the dominant force in the global automotive industry.
 America’s automotive OEMs are less able every passing year to compete globally with China’s low vehicle prices, due to the country’s low production costs.
-America must subsidize its automotive industry to survive and compete.
+It has never been more clear that America must subsidize its automotive industry to survive and compete.

 Saving the federal EV tax credit and EV subsidies are important because they are crucial to helping American automakers catch up to China and compete with China, by producing EVs, hybrids and gas cars made in America.